Get a 100% Rebate on Omnia Premium Through 03/27. Learn More

 Stockton Lake

-Omnia Fishing reported catching Largemouth Bass using the Neko Rigs technique and Daiwa Tatula LT Spinning Reel on Stockton Lake.
+Omnia Fishing reported catching Largemouth Bass using the Neko Rigs technique and Daiwa Tatula LT Spinning Reel - EOL on Stockton Lake.
 Additional comments from this report: "Deep brush has been producing the bigger bites of late.
 Small window in the early morning with a topwater.
 Moving out to the deep brush piles with a Neko Rig works.
 I've been staying off the top of the piles and casting to them.
 Being vertical on them has been tougher lately, maybe due to fishing pressure. "

 Reported by